Seven Proven Ways to Fight Deportation in California

 Get a legal review to map out eligibility and deadlines (asylum 1‑year clock, motions deadlines, etc.).

 Avoid risky shortcuts.
-Never rely on notaria advice, unvetted forms, or promises that seem too good to be true.
+Never rely on notary advice, unvetted forms, or promises that seem too good to be true.

 Call Anthony Marcus Law Firm in Newport Beach to build a tailored defense strategy.